 The Dalles Civic Auditorium's iconic structure was built in the Neoclassical Revival Style for the grand sum of $125,000.
 The Civic was dedicated to the Veterans of World War I, and later, to honor all veterans.
 A ballroom with a floating dance floor, gymnasium with a basketball court, the Fireside Room and Theatre, with some of the best acoustics in Oregon.

-Heavy use tool as toll.
+Heavy use took a toll.
 Ownership and responsibility for the Civic varied, and maintenance was sometimes deferred.
 Parts of the building were condemned for safety reasons.
 Demolition loomed.

-The Civic was listed as a historical landmark tin the National Register of Historic Places.
+The Civic was listed as a historical landmark in the National Register of Historic Places.

 An intrepid group of generous, energetic and creative volunteers stepped forward.
 Ownership transferred (for one dollar!) to the newly formed Civic Auditorium Historic Preservation Committee, and 501(c)3 nonprofit charitable organization.
 Renovation and preservation began.
 There was so much to do to save The Civic!

 The early work was funded through flea markets, special events, small donations, grants, and thousands of volunteer hours.
 Through the years further renovation and preservation has been accomplished by businesses that donated work, large donations form private citizens, monetary help from Urban Renewal and an Oregon Lottery grant.